schwikowskilab/rNetSNE/README.md

 # RnetSNE
 R wrapper for the net-SNE algorithm from Cho et al. (Cell System 2018).

+### Installation

-Require the installation of net-SNE as described in https://github.com/hhcho/netsne
+To work this package require the installation of net-SNE C code as described in https://github.com/hhcho/netsne

-To install the latest version from the github repository, use:
+Once it is done you can install the latest version of the package from the github repository :

 ``` r
 if(!require(devtools)){